STUDY JAPANESE ONLINE WITH NATIVES HERE

 Chanpon is a regional noodle dish from Nagasaki.
 There are different versions in Japan, Korea and China.
 The dish was inspired by Chinese cuisine.
 It is made by frying pork, seafood and vegetables with lard in a soup made with bones.

-Japanese noodle type - chanpon
+Type of Japanese pasta - chanpon

 Instant Noodles - Cup Noodles